Metric Entropy and the Optimal Prediction of Chaotic Signals: Theorem of Wyner-Ziv and Ornstein-Weiss

 The Poincaré recurrence is not quantitative.
 It does not tell us by what factor a long stream of text can be compressed if the repetitions are exploited or how well a chaotic signal can be predicted by tracking the recurrences.
 The first step to a quantitative version of the Poincaré recurrence theorem is a lovely theorem of Kac.
 This theorem assumes the sequence to be ergodic. \begin{thm}[Kac's theorem \cite{Kac1947}] Suppose that the sequence $X_{0},X_{1},\ldots$ is stationary and ergodic.
 Let $B\subset\mathbb{R}$ with $\mathbb{P}(B)=\mathbb{P}\left(X_{0}\in B\right)>0$.
 Let $n\geq1$ be the smallest integer such that $X_{n}\in B$.
 Then $\mathbb{E}\left(n\bigl|X_{0}\in B\right)=1/\mathbb{P}(B)$. \end{thm} Kac's theorem says that the expected time to return to the set $B$ is exactly equal to the inverse of the probability of $B$.
 One would expect the recurrence time to sets of smaller probability to be greater.
 While the elegance of Kac's theorem may lead one to suspect that the theorem should be obvious or easy to demonstrate, a perusal of Kac's ingenious proof will dispel such a misperception.

 The entropy theorem stated below characterizes recurrences more sharply than Kac's theorem.
 It applies to sequences which are stationary, ergodic, and take values in a finite alphabet.
 The restriction to finite alphabets does not cause such a great loss of generality because information is fundamentally discrete in nature.
 Chaotic signals are real valued and often continuous in time.
-Yet we may obtain a notion of optimality of prediction of chaotic signals using the entropy theorem, as we will show in the following sections. \begin{thm}[Ornstein and Weiss \cite{OrnsteinWeiss1992}] Let $X_{0},X_{1},\ldots$ be a stationary and ergodic sequence, in which each $X_{n}$ takes values in a finite alphabet $\mathcal{A}$.
-Let $t_{best}$ be the greatest integer such that $X_{T+1},\ldots,X_{T+t_{best}}$ occurs as a contiguous subsequence of $X_{0},\ldots,X_{T}$.
-Then
+Yet we may obtain a notion of optimality of prediction of chaotic signals using the entropy theorem, as we will show in the following sections.